Dems hammering Trump overlook Obama administration's record of firing inspectors general

 "Mr. Brown alleged you hindered his office's investigation of the underlying matters and disregarded Department of Justice policy and his warnings about dealing with such matters in the press," Integrity Committee chairman Kevin Perkins wrote to Walpin.
 "After carefully considering the allegations described in the complaint together with your response, the [Integrity Committee] determined that the response sufficiently and satisfactorily addressed the matter and that further investigation was not warranted."

-The termination drew criticism from Sen. Claire McCaskill, D-Md., an Obama backer, as well as several Republicans.
+The termination drew criticism from Sen. Claire McCaskill, D-Missouri, an Obama backer, as well as several Republicans.
 As a senator, Obama had recently co-sponsored the "Inspectors General Reform Act," which required presidents to provide 30 days' notice and a valid reason before firing an inspector general.

 “The White House has failed to follow the proper procedure in notifying Congress as to the removal of the Inspector General for the Corporation for National and Community Service," McCaskill said.
 "The legislation which was passed last year requires that the president give a reason for the removal.
 ‘Loss of confidence’ is not a sufficient reason.
 I’m hopeful the White House will provide a more substantive rationale, in writing, as quickly as possible."